Hbentahila/project3-team3/README.md

 ## Data Limitation
 The last updated date for our data source is June 05, 2025.<br>
-We have limited reouces to verify the data source.<br> Doubting about the authenticity of the data, especially the data about the listing price. <br>
+We have limited reouces to verify the data source.<br>

 ## Data ETL Process
 ### Extrct